tipiodevelopment/socket-server/replit.md

             - `product_banner`: Featured product promotional banner with custom background, title, CTA, and deeplink
             - `product_store`: Full catalog or filtered product grid/list view (supports "all" or "filtered" modes)
     - Components can be activated/deactivated manually or scheduled for automatic display within specific campaigns.
-    - **Component Duplication:** Templates can be duplicated via "Duplicate" button in Component Library, creating independent copies with SDK-based sequential naming (e.g., "RProductCarousel 1", "RProductCarousel 2").
-Enables multiple instances of the same component type (e.g., multiple product carousels with different products) within a single campaign.
-        - **API Endpoint:** POST `/api/components/:id/duplicate` creates a new component with identical config and SDK-based name
+    - **Campaign-Specific Component Instances:** Each campaign can add the same component template multiple times with unique instance names.
+Component Library maintains ONLY base templates (no clutter), while campaigns create instances via the "Add Component" dialog.
+        - **Instance Naming:** When adding a component to a campaign, users can provide a custom `instanceName` or leave it empty for auto-generation
-        - **SDK Naming Convention:** Uses Swift SDK names (RProductBanner, RProductCarousel, ROfferBannerDynamic, RProductSpotlight, RProductStore, etc.) with sequential numbering
-        - **Smart Numbering:** Automatically finds the highest existing SDK number and increments it; starts at 1 for first duplicate; ignores legacy-named components
+        - **Auto-Generation Logic:** Uses SDK naming conventions (RProductBanner, RProductCarousel, ROfferBannerDynamic, RProductSpotlight, RProductStore, etc.) with sequential numbering.
+System finds the highest existing number for that SDK component type and increments it.
-        - **UI Integration:** Copy button in ComponentLibraryTab triggers duplication mutation with cache invalidation
+        - **User Control:** "Add Component to Campaign" dialog includes optional "Instance Name" input field with helper text "Leave empty to auto-generate a name using SDK conventions"
+        - **Display Priority:** UI displays `instanceName || component.name` throughout ComponentsTab and OverviewTab
+        - **Architecture Benefits:** Component Library stays clean with only base templates; campaigns can have multiple instances of same template (e.g., "Winter Sale Carousel", "Summer Sale Carousel", or auto-generated "RProductCarousel 1", "RProductCarousel 2")
-        - **Multiple Active Instances:** Multiple components of the same type can now be active simultaneously in one campaign (restriction removed in Nov 2024)
+        - **Multiple Active Instances:** Multiple instances of the same component type can be active simultaneously in one campaign
     - **Campaign-Specific Customization:** Each campaign can personalize component configurations (texts, images, links, product IDs) without affecting the original template or other campaigns.
 Custom configurations are stored per campaign in `campaignComponents.customConfig`.
         - **UI Controls:** Purple "Customize" button (pencil icon) opens a dialog with all configurable fields
         - **Visual Indicators:** "Customized" badge (purple) appears on components with custom configurations